sapegin/dotfiles/docs/Readme.md

 `Ctrl+R`

-- Navigate to a parent directory:
+- Navigate to a parent folder:

 `. .. ... .... .....`

-- Navigate to a previous directory:
+- Navigate to a previous folder:

 `--`